 On this page you will find information about:

-As a parliamentarian, you may claim an allowance, the Australian Travel Allowance, for accommodation, meals and incidental expenses for each overnight stay in accommodation in Australia that is not your home base.
+Parliamentarians may claim an allowance for accommodation, meals and incidental expenses for each overnight stay in accommodation in Australia that is not their home base.

-Under the new expenses framework, you must apply the new principles when claiming these allowances, ensuring that any expenses claimed are for the dominant purpose of parliamentary business, that it represents value for money, that the expense is incurred in good faith, and that you are able to publicly defend the expense.
-Once the principles are applied, Australian Travel Allowance may be claimed anywhere in Australia for the purpose of conducting your Parliamentary Business, subject to the following limit:
+Parliamentarians must apply the obligations when claiming these allowances, ensuring that any expenses claimed are for the dominant purpose of parliamentary business, that it represents value for money, that the expense is incurred in good faith, and be prepared to publicly defend the expense.
+Once the principles are applied, travel allowance may be claimed anywhere in Australia for the purpose of conducting parliamentary business, subject to the following limit:

-Australian Travel Allowance is limited to 10 nights in a financial year when the dominant purpose is for one or more of the following reasons:
+Travel allowance is limited to 10 nights in a financial year when the dominant purpose is for conducting the parliamentarian's:

-- conducting the parliamentarian' party political duties at a location other than Canberra
+- party political duties at a location other than Canberra

-- conducting the parliamentarian' electorate duties at places outside the parliamentarians' electorate
+- electorate duties at places outside the parliamentarians's electorate

-- you can claim Travel Allowance for a night in transit for the purpose of facilitating travel for the above reasons, and the night in transit would not be debited from the 10 night limit.
+Note: a night in transit can be claimed for the purpose of facilitating travel for the above reasons, and the night in transit would be debited from the 10 night limit.

-The Australian Travel Allowance rates are set by the Remuneration Tribunal.
+The travel allowance rates are set by the Remuneration Tribunal.

-As a parliamentarian, you may claim Private Vehicle Allowance when travelling between your home base and Canberra in your private vehicle.
+Parliamentarians may claim private vehicle allowance when travelling between their home base and Canberra in a private vehicle.
 The travel by private vehicle may be for all or part of the journey.